mayanafit/e-store-cms/README.md

 # E-Store CMS

-E-Store is here to help you choose what you need (and perhaps, want).
+E-Store-cms is here to manage your products before publishing it to main e-store website (https://e-store-24ed0.web.app/).
 We use RESTful API with JSON formatted responses.

 stack server: